 Nest egg growth over time: This is pile of moola that you are adding to with your invested funds, and simultaneously growing with your savings “super-charger” machine.
 Hopefully you see it getting larger every year.
 If you don't, we need to have a sit down.

-Above is a calculator I made that shows you how much your “savings over time,” which is also “compounded over time,” adds up over time.
+Above is a calculator I made that shows how much your “savings over time,” which is also “compounded over time,” adds up.

-I have made it so you can adjust the metrics in red, and see how different scenarios play out, and how that affects your nest egg accumulation.
-(This calculator will soon be available in a paid course I am putting together.
-Stay tuned.)
+I have made it so you can adjust the metrics in red and see how different scenarios play out and how that affects your nest egg accumulation.
+(This calculator is available in one of my courses, the Financial Independence Roadmap .)

 The simulator will help you figure out how much you need to be saving, and by when, to reach your goal.
 You then incorporate those required savings into your budget.